Kaibu/ASM/README.md

 	- FPSmin (the minimum FPS of the last 16 cycles, hist. graph only)
 	- CPS Condition-evaluation per Second
 	- PL# Number of alive player units
-	- AI# Number of alive local AI units
+	- AIL Number of alive local AI units
+	- AIR Number of alive remote AI units
 	- Name of the currently played mission (missionName)
 	- Name of the instance profile (profileName)